 Although elves might not experience love the same way as humans, it’s clear that Avallac’h cared about Lara.
 Moreover, her abandoning Avallac’h for a human, a race he views as inferior, is painful and still affects him.

 Avallac’h’s storyline in Witcher 3 deviates slightly from the book lore.
 In the game, Avallac’h’s imprisonment of Ciri and attempts to get her pregnant by Auberin is mentioned only briefly.
 In any case, Ciri appears to have gotten over it and trusts him.

-He saves her from the Wild Hunt by hiding her on The Isle of Mists.
-After the Battle of Kaer Morhen, Avallac’h also tries to teach her to control her powers.
+Avallac’h saves her from the Wild Hunt by hiding her on The Isle of Mists.
+He also helps Ciri control her new powers after the Battle of Kaer Morhen.

 However, at the beginning of Act III, Ciri and Yennefer reveal to Geralt that Avallac’h has a secret laboratory in Skellige.
-On their travels, Avallac’h wanted to teleport back there to get something, but forbade Ciri from going with him.
+Avallac’h wanted to teleport back there to get something but forbade Ciri from going with him.